microlib-org/llm_microlibs/README.md

 For example, if you have 4 old gaming PCs with a 3090 card (~4000$), you can run Falcon 40B real-time (5-6 tokens/s).

-All microlibs have minimal third-party dependencies and no new abstractions in the public API, which means you can combine them with any framwework like Huggingface Transformers, xformers, etc.
+All microlibs have minimal third-party dependencies and no new abstractions in the public API, which means you can combine them with any framework like Huggingface Transformers, xformers, etc.

 ## List of microlibs